 The impact of the lockdown in Scotland as a result of the coronavirus pandemic led to sudden disruption of vital relationships for what has been recognised as a hidden and already marginalised population (Victor 2012).
-Since 12 March 2020, all care homes for older people in Scotland have imposed a ban on family/relatives and other non-essential visitors from visiting their relatives in such care settings.
+Since 11th /12 March 2020, care homes for older people in Scotland have imposed bans on family/relatives and other non-essential visitors from visiting their relatives in such care settings.

-In addition to capturing the impact on family carers, this study will gather lessons about innovative good practice in the face of the pandemic.
-Without any mitigating action, the care-home sector’s shutting out of visitors and other behavioural measures such as the use of personal protection equipment (PPE) are likely to have a significant impact on not only the wellbeing of residents but also their visiting family and friends.
-Leaders within the care home sector have been gearing up their use of virtual means of supporting contact to sustain family relationships and connectivity.
-Continued social recognition from ‘significant others’ (loved ones, family, friends, carers) is known to be essential for mental health.
+Continued social recognition from ‘significant others’ (loved ones, family, friends, carers) is also known to be essential for mental health.
 For older people in residential care this comes from continued contact with family and friends (Sjöberg et al 2016) and sympathetic, friendly hands-on care from staff (Watson 2016).
 A sense of reciprocity, feeling of connectedness to others and to a community or neighbourhood is essential for both physical and mental health (Bruggencate et al, 2017; Gleeson et al, 2019).
 It is well documented that family and friends play a significant role in meeting the social and psychological needs of older individuals, and that many of their informal carers are themselves older people, with spouses and then children in the front line (Hanratty et al 2007, Pickard 2015).

 Former carers, that is carers whose caring responsibilities have ended, are known to suffer disproportionately from loneliness and depression in the aftermath of care (Larkin and Milne 2020); significant others deprived of care-home visitors without other channels offering a sense of ‘being there’ may be similarly vulnerable.
 Removal of the possibility of ‘being there’ (Brownlie, 2014) is likely to increase anxiety, sense of guilt, even a sense of foreboding if they cannot be with their loved ones should they become terminally ill during the visitation ban, increasing risk of complex grief and depression.
 The impact may extend beyond friends and family to the local community.
 This is because labour mobility and globalisation means that members of extended families at a distance may nevertheless have developed visiting roles and experience grief and bereavement if they feel deprived of the opportunity to plan any meaningful contact (Sherlock et al, 2020).

-An understanding of how to support the health and wellbeing of family caregivers and loved ones supporting older people (Larkin, Helmwood, Milne 2019) as well as contributing to the evidence base concerning best practice in the social care sector is therefore significant given the impact the pandemic is generating.
+An understanding of how to support the health and wellbeing of family caregivers and loved ones supporting older people (Larkin, Helmwood, Milne 2019) as well as contributing to the evidence base was the motivation behind our research.

 To investigate the impact of social distancing (lock down) and other behavioural interventions on care home communities with a particular focus on the health and longer term impacts on family carers and to learn from and share positive creative practices.

-- What is the social and emotional impacts of social distancing and other behavioural changes imposed due to the COVID-19 pandemic on family carers of older relatives residing in care homes?
+- What are the social and emotional impacts of social distancing and other behavioural changes imposed due to the COVID-19 pandemic on family carers of older relatives residing in care homes?

 - What creative practices have been introduced to keep families and friends connected and involved in care decisions of relatives who reside in care homes, and which good practices can be shared and rolled out?